B-UMMI/LMAS/README.md

 After you have a local installation of LMAS, the mock community data needs to be downloaded.

-The triple reference sequences can be passed with the `--reference` parameter, and `--fastq` recieves the raw data.
+The triple reference sequences can be passed with the `--reference` parameter, and `--fastq` recieves the raw data for assembly.
+The raw data is a collection of sequence fragments from the references, and can be either obtained *in silico*  or from real sequencing platforms.

-### ZymoBIOMICS Microbial Community Standard
+### Proof of concept - ZymoBIOMICS Microbial Community Standard

+A script to download and structure the ZymoBIOMICS data to be used as input is provided (`get_data.sh`).

+Running this scipt downloads the [eight bacterial genomes and four plasmids of the ZymoBIOMICS Microbial Community Standards](https://zenodo.org/record/4588970#.YEeA83X7RhE) were used as the triple reference.
+It contains tripled complete sequences for the following species:
+- *Bacillus subtilis*
+- *Enterococcus faecalis*
+- *Escherichia coli*
+   - *Escherichia coli* plasmid
+- *Lactobacillus fermentum*
+- *Listeria monocytogenes*
+- *Pseudomonas aeruginosa*
+- *Salmonella enterica*
+- *Staphylococcus aureus*
+   - *Staphylococcus aureus* plasmid 1
+   - *Staphylococcus aureus* plasmid 2
+   - *Staphylococcus aureus* plasmid 3

-A script to download and structure the ZymoBIOMICS data to be used as input is provided.
-Running `get_data.sh` downloads the eight bacterial genomes and four plasmids of the ZymoBIOMICS Microbial Community Standards were used as the triple reference.
-It also downloads the raw sequence data of the mock communities, with an even and logarithmic distribution of species, and a simulated sample of the evenly distributed reads generated from the genomes in the Zymobiomics standard to be used as input for the assemblers.
+It also downloads the raw sequence data of the mock communities, with an even and logarithmic distribution of species ([ERR2984773](https://www.ebi.ac.uk/ena/browser/view/ERR2984773) and [ERR2935805](https://www.ebi.ac.uk/ena/browser/view/ERR2935805)), and a simulated sample of the evenly distributed reads generated from the genomes in the Zymobiomics standard ([mockSample](https://zenodo.org/record/4588970#.YEeA83X7RhE)).

-TODO - Continue
+## Customizing LMAS

 Users can customize the workflow execution either by using command line options or by modifying a simple plain-text configuration file (`params.config`), where parameters are set as key-value pairs.
 The version of tools used can also